BruteForceBosses/wa_EateryFinder_projectSDA/README.md

-#### This repository is designated for a web application named GasStationFinder as part of the homework assignments contained by the subject Software Design and Architecture.
+#### This repository is designated for a web application named EateryFinder as part of the homework assignments contained by the subject Software Design and Architecture.
 Faculty of Computer Science and Engineering, UKIM 2020/2021